kubecost/docs/aws-spot-instances.md

 Kubecost uses onDemand pricing from the cloud providers until the actual cloud bill is available.
 This is almost always ready in 48 hours.
 Most users will likely prefer to configure [AWS cloud-integrations](aws-cloud-integrations.md) and skip the below setup.

-Kubecost will reconcile all onDemand resource prices when Cost and Usage Reports (CURs) are available (usually 1-2 days)

 For users that have a majority of their costs from spot nodes, the below guide can increase short-term (<48 hour) node costs.
 Note that all other costs will still be onDemand, which is why the below guide should be considered optional.

 ## Configuring the Spot data feed in Kubecost